dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 ## Scheduling

 It remains to focus on devising an efficient schedule for parallelizing execution and validations.
-We will construct an effective scheduling strategy gradually in four steps; readers may skip to “S-4” at the bottom, where the full scheduling strategy is described in under 20 lines of pseudo-code, and come back here as needed for a step-by-step construction.
+We will construct an effective scheduling strategy gradually, starting with a correct but inefficient strawman and gradually improving it in four steps.
+Readers may skip directly to “S-4” at the bottom, where the full scheduling strategy is described in under 20 lines of pseudo-code, and come back here as needed for a step-by-step construction.

-At a first cut, consider the following scheduler, let’s call it S-1.
+At a first cut, consider the following strawman scheduler, S-1.

 ## **S-1:**